Get Started

 • macOS (.pkg or .tar.gz)

-3. Follow the platform-specific installation instructions provided with the release.
+3. Follow the platform-specific installation instructions in the release notes.

 bnl --version